 - End-of-Year Gala/Department Awards (usually June)

 This fun, business casual event celebrates the theatre students and includes an awards presentation, Thespian inductions, and a Senior Showcase of talent.

 Is my child expected to be in or at all of the events?

 Theatre students are expected to support the Theatre Department and their fellow students, but they certainly don't have to be onstage or participate in all of the productions and events.
-Raphael Schklowsky, the theatre director, makes participation requirements clear.
+The theatre director makes participation requirements clear.

 What's a Cappie?